jimstev2447/fun-oop-mailbot/README.md

 ## Advanced task

-Write an autoDrive method for the robot that will, once laden with parcels continue moving through the village delivering parcels until it has none left then find its way back to the Post Office
+Write an autoDrive method for the robot that will, once full of parcels continue moving through the village delivering parcels until it has none left then find its way back to the Post Office